jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3_1-CreateAnAzureServiceInTheMobileAppDroid.md

 `AuthenticateUser()` will launch a WebView that redirects to the Facebook login page were we will enter our Facebook credentials.
 To automatically return to the app after logging in, the app needs to register a **URL scheme** that it can handle, similar to how mail apps can handle `mailto://<email>` URLs.
 Apps can register custom URLs with the Android OS, so that when a web view loads these URLs, it is redirected to your app to handle.

 We configured **Allowed external redirect URLs** in the Azure Function App as the return URL.
 We now need to configure our Android app to be able to handle this URL.
-This configuration is done in `XamHappyDevs.Android` > `Properties` > `AndroidManifest.xml`.
+This configuration is done in `HappyXamDevs.Android` > `Properties` > `AndroidManifest.xml`.

-1. In the Visual Studio Solution Explorer, open `XamHappyDevs.Android` > `Properties` > `AndroidManifest.xml`
+1. In the Visual Studio Solution Explorer, open `HappyXamDevs.Android` > `Properties` > `AndroidManifest.xml`

 2. In the `AndroidManifest.xml` editor, at the botton, select the `Source` tab